CommonClimate/PAGES2k_phase2/README.md

 # PAGES2k SD code
 Matlab code for the PAGES2k synthesis of temperature-sensitive proxies, version 2.0.0.
-The code and data herein allow to reproduce all PAGES2k-related figures from the main text and SOM, except Fig 3.
+The code and data herein allow to reproduce all PAGES2k-related figures from the main text and SOM.
 The code is provided "as is" and without warranty of running on your system.
 We welcome any and all feedback to make it run more smoothly.

 ## Input data